maxadamo/zfs_nas/README.md

   }
 ```

-Next version of the module will include better support for monit configuration, with differente scenarios.
+Next version of the module will include better support for monit configuration, with different scenarios.

 ### Setup Requirements

-* You need to setup monit, using this module: [monit](https://forge.puppet.com/soli/monit) and you need to set a check_interval of 15 seconds
-  check interval is monit is called "cycle".
-We run our monit cheks every "1 cycles" (every 15 seconds)
+* You need to setup monit, using this module: [monit](https://forge.puppet.com/soli/monit) and you need to set a check_interval of 15 seconds.
+Check interval in monit is called "cycle".
+We run our monit cheks every "1 cycles" (every 15 seconds).

 * sanoid package is not available.
 It can be compiled following the instructions: [Install Sanoid](https://github.com/jimsalterjrs/sanoid/blob/master/INSTALL.md)